neo451/obsidian.nvim/README.md

 - `:ObsidianLinks` to collect all links within the current buffer into a picker window.

+- `:ObsidianNew [TITLE]` to create a new note.

-- `:ObsidianExtractNote [TITLE]` to extract the visually selected text into a new note and link to it.
+- `:ObsidianNewFromTemplate [TITLE]` to create a new note from a template in the templates folder.
+Selecting from a list using your preferred picker.

-- `:ObsidianWorkspace [NAME]` to switch to another workspace.
+  This command has one optional argument: the title of the new note.

+- `:ObsidianOpen [QUERY]` to open a note in the Obsidian app.
+  This command has one optional argument: a query used to resolve the note to open by ID, path, or alias.
+If not given, the note corresponding to the current buffer is opened.

+  This command has one optional argument: the title of the new note.

 - `:ObsidianPasteImg [IMGNAME]` to paste an image from the clipboard into the note at the cursor position by saving it to the vault and adding a markdown image link.
 You can configure the default folder to save images to with the `attachments.img_folder` option.

+- `:ObsidianQuickSwitch` to quickly switch to another note in your vault, searching by its name with your preferred picker.

 - `:ObsidianRename [NEWNAME] [--dry-run]` to rename the note of the current buffer or reference under the cursor, updating all backlinks across the vault.
 It is highly recommended to commit the current state of your vault (if you're using version control) before running it, or doing a dry-run first by `:ObsidianRename new-id --dry-run`.

+- `:ObsidianSearch [QUERY]` to search for (or create) notes in your vault using `ripgrep` with your preferred picker.

+- `:ObsidianTags [TAG ...]` for getting a picker list of all occurrences of the given tags.

+- `:ObsidianTOC` to load the table of contents of the current note into a picker list.

 - `:ObsidianToggleCheckbox` to cycle through checkbox options.

-- `:ObsidianNewFromTemplate [TITLE]` to create a new note from a template in the templates folder.
-Selecting from a list using your preferred picker.
+- `:ObsidianTemplate [NAME]` to insert a template from the templates folder.
+See ["using templates"](#using-templates).
-  This command has one optional argument: the title of the new note.

-- `:ObsidianTOC` to load the table of contents of the current note into a picker list.
+- `:ObsidianToday [OFFSET]` to open/create a new daily note.
+This command also takes an optional offset in days, e.g. use `:ObsidianToday -1` to go to yesterday's note.
+Unlike `:ObsidianYesterday` and `:ObsidianTomorrow` this command does not differentiate between weekdays and weekends.

+- `:ObsidianTomorrow` to open/create the daily note for the next working day.

+- `:ObsidianWorkspace [NAME]` to switch to another workspace.

+- `:ObsidianYesterday` to open/create the daily note for the previous working day.

 ### Demo